How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?

-If you want to automate the dnsmasq installation on other Linux distributions, you can use either file as a reference and make the necessarily customizations.
+If you want to automate the dnsmasq installation on other Linux distributions, you can use either file to make the necessary customization.

-Either file, can be run at launch time by passing the contents of the file in the user data field.
-The Bash script can be run as a standalone script or with an AWS Systems Manager Run Command to perform the actions on an existing instance.
+You can run either file at launch time by passing the contents of the file in the user data field.
+You can run the Bash script as a standalone script or with an AWS Systems Manager run command to perform the actions on an existing instance.

 To run the Bash script as a standalone script:

 1. Download the script on your instance and make it executable.